SerhanTelatar/CS308-Project/README.md

 ## Prerequisites

-There are no prerequisites for this project.
+There are no prerequisites or dependencies for this project.

-## Installation

-TODO.

 ## Usage

-TODO.
+Usage of our program is straight forward and self-explanatory.

 ## Contributing

 We currently do not have plans to include a way for people to contribute to our project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/SerhanTelatar/CS308-Project/blob/9f7eaf012d7ef28485017198bcff2cca03a0164e/LICENSE.md) file for details.

 ## Authors and Acknowledgment